-Under the UK’s new points-based immigration system, it is necessary to obtain a number of points to give yourself the best chance of a successful application.
+Under the UK’s new points-based immigration system, it is necessary to obtain a number of points to give yourself the best chance of a successful application for the T2 Minister of Religion visa.
 As with other long-term Skilled Worker Visas, you must obtain 70 points under the new system.

 English language requirement

-It is a requirement of the application that you have 10 points under the English language level requirement.
-If you are a national of a majority English-speaking country, hold a university degree that was taught through English, or you have an approved English language test, you should provide evidence of the relevant point.
+To obtain a valid visa in this skilled worker visa category, you must have 10 points under the English language level requirement.
+If you are a national of a majority English-speaking country, hold a university degree (bachelor’s degree, master’s degree, etc.) that was taught through English, or you have an approved English language test, you should provide evidence of the relevant point.

-Applicants will need to receive 10 points under this section.
-You can provide bank statements showing evidence of your finances.
-You should have a minimum of at least £945 in your account at all times in the last 3 months prior to the application date.
+Minister of Religion visa applicants will need to receive 10 points under this section.
+You can provide bank statements showing evidence of your finances and personal savings.
+You should have a minimum of at least £945 in your bank account at all times in the last 3 months prior to the application date.

 Alternatively, some types of sponsors can provide a guarantee that they will offer consistent maintenance and accommodation for at least the first month of employment.

-For any dependents included on the application, there is an additional requirement to show a minimum of £630 for each person.
+For any dependents included on the application for the Minister of Religion visa, there is an additional requirement to show a minimum of £630 for each person.